labd/go-commercelayer-sdk/api/docs/PATCHOrdersOrderId200ResponseDataAttributes.md

 `func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetLanguageCode()`

 UnsetLanguageCode ensures that no value is present for LanguageCode, not even an explicit nil
+### GetFreightTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetFreightTaxable() interface{}`

+GetFreightTaxable returns the FreightTaxable field if non-nil, zero value otherwise.

+### GetFreightTaxableOk

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetFreightTaxableOk() (*interface{}, bool)`

+GetFreightTaxableOk returns a tuple with the FreightTaxable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFreightTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetFreightTaxable(v interface{})`

+SetFreightTaxable sets FreightTaxable field to given value.

+### HasFreightTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) HasFreightTaxable() bool`

+HasFreightTaxable returns a boolean if a field has been set.

+### SetFreightTaxableNil

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetFreightTaxableNil(b bool)`

+ SetFreightTaxableNil sets the value for FreightTaxable to be an explicit nil

+### UnsetFreightTaxable
+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetFreightTaxable()`

+UnsetFreightTaxable ensures that no value is present for FreightTaxable, not even an explicit nil
+### GetPaymentMethodTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetPaymentMethodTaxable() interface{}`

+GetPaymentMethodTaxable returns the PaymentMethodTaxable field if non-nil, zero value otherwise.

+### GetPaymentMethodTaxableOk

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetPaymentMethodTaxableOk() (*interface{}, bool)`

+GetPaymentMethodTaxableOk returns a tuple with the PaymentMethodTaxable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethodTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetPaymentMethodTaxable(v interface{})`

+SetPaymentMethodTaxable sets PaymentMethodTaxable field to given value.

+### HasPaymentMethodTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) HasPaymentMethodTaxable() bool`

+HasPaymentMethodTaxable returns a boolean if a field has been set.

+### SetPaymentMethodTaxableNil

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetPaymentMethodTaxableNil(b bool)`

+ SetPaymentMethodTaxableNil sets the value for PaymentMethodTaxable to be an explicit nil

+### UnsetPaymentMethodTaxable
+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetPaymentMethodTaxable()`

+UnsetPaymentMethodTaxable ensures that no value is present for PaymentMethodTaxable, not even an explicit nil
+### GetAdjustmentTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetAdjustmentTaxable() interface{}`

+GetAdjustmentTaxable returns the AdjustmentTaxable field if non-nil, zero value otherwise.

+### GetAdjustmentTaxableOk

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetAdjustmentTaxableOk() (*interface{}, bool)`

+GetAdjustmentTaxableOk returns a tuple with the AdjustmentTaxable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdjustmentTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetAdjustmentTaxable(v interface{})`

+SetAdjustmentTaxable sets AdjustmentTaxable field to given value.

+### HasAdjustmentTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) HasAdjustmentTaxable() bool`

+HasAdjustmentTaxable returns a boolean if a field has been set.

+### SetAdjustmentTaxableNil

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetAdjustmentTaxableNil(b bool)`

+ SetAdjustmentTaxableNil sets the value for AdjustmentTaxable to be an explicit nil

+### UnsetAdjustmentTaxable
+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetAdjustmentTaxable()`

+UnsetAdjustmentTaxable ensures that no value is present for AdjustmentTaxable, not even an explicit nil
+### GetGiftCardTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetGiftCardTaxable() interface{}`

+GetGiftCardTaxable returns the GiftCardTaxable field if non-nil, zero value otherwise.

+### GetGiftCardTaxableOk

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetGiftCardTaxableOk() (*interface{}, bool)`

+GetGiftCardTaxableOk returns a tuple with the GiftCardTaxable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGiftCardTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetGiftCardTaxable(v interface{})`

+SetGiftCardTaxable sets GiftCardTaxable field to given value.

+### HasGiftCardTaxable

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) HasGiftCardTaxable() bool`

+HasGiftCardTaxable returns a boolean if a field has been set.

+### SetGiftCardTaxableNil

+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetGiftCardTaxableNil(b bool)`

+ SetGiftCardTaxableNil sets the value for GiftCardTaxable to be an explicit nil

+### UnsetGiftCardTaxable
+`func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetGiftCardTaxable()`

+UnsetGiftCardTaxable ensures that no value is present for GiftCardTaxable, not even an explicit nil
 ### GetShippingCountryCodeLock

 `func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetShippingCountryCodeLock() interface{}`